bruin-data/bruin/docs/quality/positive.md

 # Positive

-This check will verify that the values of the column are all positive
+This check will verify that the values of the column are all positive, i.e. greater than zero.

 ### Example